2018 2nd Call (funding commencing 2018)

 Minimum Data due in RGMS

-NHMRC Partnerships for Better Health – Projects (Partnership Projects) will help create partnerships among decision makers, policy makers, managers, clinicians and researchers.
-This funding scheme provides funding and support to create new opportunities for researchers and policy makers to work together to define research questions and undertake research and also to interpret and implement the findings.
+NHMRC Partnerships Projects will help create partnerships among decision makers, policy makers, managers, clinicians, and researchers.
+This funding scheme provides funding and support to create new opportunities for researchers and policy makers to work together to define research questions and undertake research, and also to interpret and implement the findings.
 Partnership Projects will answer a specific research question to influence health and well-being through changes in the delivery, organisation, funding and access to health services.

-Partnership Projects scheme allows applicants to apply at any time during the year rather than through just one annual round.
+The Partnership Projects scheme allows applicants to apply at any time during the year rather than through just one annual round.
 This is to allow researchers and Partner Organisations to develop timely collaborations.
-Peer review of applications received in 2017 will occur in 3 cycles.
-Applications not submitted by the 3rd Call deadline of 6 December 2017 will need to reapply in 2018.
+Peer review of applications received in 2018 will occur in 3 cycles.

 Important information and changes to the Partnership Projects scheme can be found on the NHMRC website.